– properties and uses

 carbon atom of the molecule's chain –C–C– etc.

-Physical and chemical properties of alcohols and their uses
+- Physical properties of alcohols and their uses

 - All the alcohols are colourless liquids with a characteristic